psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 ```

-A more complete version of the Sacchetti tale can be found in Mary Steegman's translation *Tales from Sacchetti*, 1908:
+A more complete version of the Sacchetti tale mentioned by Weber can be found in Mary Steegman's translation *Tales from Sacchetti*, 1908:

 ```{admonition} *Tale 66 (cxcv)* in *Tales from Sacchetti*, Steegmann, 1908:
 :class: dropdown